Attention deficit hyperactivity disorder

 Vitamins and Minerals

-- Magnesium (200 mg per day) -- Symptoms of magnesium deficiency include irritability, decreased attention span, and mental confusion.
-Some experts believe that children with ADHD may be showing the effects of mild magnesium deficiency.
+- Magnesium.
+Symptoms of magnesium deficiency include irritability, decreased attention span, and mental confusion.
+Some experts believe that children with ADHD may have a mild magnesium deficiency.
 In one preliminary study of 75 magnesium-deficient children with ADHD, those who received magnesium supplements showed an improvement in behavior compared to those who did not receive the supplements.
-Too much magnesium can be dangerous and magnesium can interfere with certain medications, including some antibiotics and some high blood pressure medications.
+Too much magnesium can be dangerous and magnesium can interfere with certain medications, including antibiotics and blood pressure medications.
 Talk to your doctor.

-- Vitamin B6 -- Adequate levels of vitamin B6 are needed for the body to make and use brain chemicals, including serotonin, dopamine, and norepinephrine, the chemicals affected in children with ADHD.
+- Vitamin B6.
+The body needs sufficient vitamin B6 to make the brain chemicals affected in children with ADHD, including serotonin, dopamine, and norepinephrine.
 One preliminary study found that B6 pyridoxine was slightly more effective than Ritalin in improving behavior among hyperactive children.
 However, the study used a high dose of B6, which could cause nerve damage (although none occurred in the study).
-Other studies have shown that B6 has no effect on behavior.
+Other studies show that B6 has no effect on behavior.
 Because high doses can be dangerous, do not give your child B6, or take high doses yourself, without your doctor's supervision.

-- Zinc (35 mg per day) -- Zinc regulates the activity of brain chemicals, fatty acids, and melatonin, all of which are related to behavior.
-Several studies show that zinc may help improve behavior, but only slightly.
+- Zinc.
+Zinc regulates the activity of brain chemicals, fatty acids, and melatonin, all of which are related to behavior.
+Several studies show that zinc may help improve behavior.
 Higher doses of zinc can be dangerous, so talk to your doctor before giving zinc to a child or taking it yourself.

-- Essential fatty acids -- Fatty acids, such as those found in fish and fish oil (omega-3 fatty acids) and evening primrose oil (omega-6 fatty acids), are "good fats" that play a key role in normal brain function.
-Experts have suggested them as a treatment for ADHD.
-The results of studies are mixed, but research continues.
+- Essential fatty acids.
+Fatty acids, such as those found in fish and fish oil (omega-3 fatty acids) and evening primrose oil (omega-6 fatty acids), are "good fats" that play a key role in normal brain function.
+Study results are mixed.
 Omega-3 fatty acids are also good for heart health in adults, but high doses may increase the risk of bleeding.
-If you want to try fish oil to see if it reduces ADHD symptoms in you or your child, talk to your doctor about the best dose.
+Talk to your doctor about the best dose.

-- L-carnitine -- L-carnitine is formed from an amino acid and helps cells in the body produce energy.
-One study found that 54% of a group of boys with ADHD showed improvement in behavior when taking L-carnitine, but more research is needed to confirm any benefit.
+- L-carnitine.
+L-carnitine is formed from an amino acid and helps cells in the body produce energy.
+One study found that 54% of a group of boys with ADHD showed improvement in behavior when taking L-carnitine.
+More research is needed.
 Because L-carnitine has not been studied for safety in children, talk to your doctor before giving a child L-carnitine.
 L-carnitine may make symptoms of hypothyroid worse, and may increase the risk of seizures in people who have had seizures before.
-It can also interact with some medicaitons.
+It can also interact with some medications.
 Talk to your doctor.

-Herbs are generally a safe way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Herbs may help strengthen and tone the body's systems.
+As with any therapy, you should work with your health care provider before starting treatment.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Several herbal remedies for ADHD are sold in the United States and Europe.
-But few scientific studies have been done to see whether these herbs improve symptoms of ADHD.
+Several herbal remedies for ADHD are sold in the United States and Europe, but few scientific studies have investigated whether these herbs improve symptoms of ADHD.
 One or more of the following calming herbs may be recommended for people with ADHD:

 - Roman chamomile ( Chamaemelum nobile ).
 Chamomile may cause an allergic reaction in people sensitive to Ragweed.
-Chamomile may have estrogen like effects in the body and therefore should be used with cauction in people with hormone related conditions, such as breast, uterine, or ovarian cancers or endometriosis.
+Chamomile may have estrogen-like effects in the body and therefore should be used with caution in people with hormone-related conditions, such as breast, uterine, or ovarian cancers, or endometriosis.
 Chamomile can also interact with certain medications; speak with your doctor.

 - Valerian ( Valerian officinalis ).
 Valerian can potentially interact with certain medications.
-Because Valerian can induce drowsiness, and can interact with sedative medications.
+Since valerian can induce drowsiness, it may interact with sedative medications.

 Other herbs commonly contained in botanical remedies for ADHD include:

-- Gingko ( Gingko biloba ) -- used to improve memory and mental sharpness.
-Gingko needs to be used with caution in patients with a history of diabetes, seizures, infertility, and bleeding disorders.
-Gingko can interact with many different medications, including but not limited to blood thinning medications.
+- Gingko ( Gingko biloba ).
+Used to improve memory and mental sharpness.
+Use gingko with caution if you have a history of diabetes, seizures, infertility, and bleeding disorders.
+Gingko can interact with many different medications, including but not limited to, blood-thinning medications.

-- American ginseng ( Panax quinquefolium ) and gingko -- One study suggests that gingko in combination with ginseng may improve symptoms of ADHD.
-American ginseng should be used with caution in patients with a history of diabetes, hormone sensitive conditions, insomnia, or schizophrenia.
-It can interact with several medications, including but not limited to blood thinning medications.
+- American ginseng ( Panax quinquefolium ) and gingko.
+One study suggests that gingko in combination with ginseng may improve symptoms of ADHD.
+Use American ginseng with caution if you have a history of diabetes, hormone-sensitive conditions, insomnia, or schizophrenia.
+It can interact with several medications, including but not limited to, blood-thinning medications.

 Relaxation techniques and massage can reduce anxiety and activity levels in children and teens.
-In one study, teenage boys with ADHD who received 15 minutes of massage for 10 consecutive school days showed significant improvement in behavior and concentration compared to those who were guided in progressive muscle relaxation for the same duration of time.
+In one study, teenage boys with ADHD who received a 15-minute massage for 10 consecutive school days showed significant improvement in behavior and concentration compared to those who were guided in progressive muscle relaxation for the same duration of time.

 Biofeedback operates on the principle that children can be trained to modify brain activity associated with ADHD and increase brain activity associated with attention.
 Several studies have shown positive results.